What are the health risks of radon?

 With most homeowners knowing relatively little about radon gas and its risks, there’s plenty to learn before tackling the problem.
 Understanding the scope of radon exposure, the parts of the country with the highest levels of gas production, and mitigation costs will prepare you for taking on the challenge.

-- If you can keep your indoor radon levels at 2 pCi/L or lower, you’ll face very low increased risk of developing lung cancer due to radon.
-When you reach the 1.3 pCi/L level that is normal for indoor air, only two non-smokers out of 1,000 will develop lung cancer specifically due to the exposure.
-It’s impossible to reach a zero percent risk in areas where radon is common, but reducing the gas level as much as is feasible is worth the effort.
+- If you can keep your indoor radon levels at 32 pCi/L or lower, you’ll face very low increased risk of developing lung cancer due to radon.
+When you reach the 31.3 pCi/L level that is normal for indoor air, only 3two non-smokers out of 1,000 will develop lung cancer specifically due to the exposure.
+It’s impossible to have a zero level in areas where radon is common, but reducing the gas level as much as is feasible is worth the effort.

 - Radon mitigation efforts depend on the property, the radon levels, and where it’s entering the home.
 Operating whole house fans and ventilation systems can help reduce relatively low levels of exposure.
-When radon levels are at or above the EPA action level of 4.0 pCi/l, it is recommended that a professional radon mitigation contractor be contacted.
+When radon levels are at or above the EPA action level of 4.0 pCi/l, 2it is recommended that a professional radon mitigation contractor be contacted.
+Some states have radon programs to certify professionals.
+For states without radon programs, the 7NRPP and 6NRSB nationally certify radon professionals.
 These contractors have specialized training in radon reduction methods, such as the commonly used sub-slab depressurization system.
 Using a professional radon mitigation contractor is the safest way to lower radon levels in your home.

 What is radon testing?